paulotakeda/wheel/README.md

 ## How to use this ?

-This is a docker file and it should just be executed as container:
+Either open the index.html file in your browser or run as a docker file and it should just be executed as container:

 ```
 cd <docker directory>